Yuri Shchekochikhin: Investigative journalism and political career

 Shchekochikhin graduated from the Journalism Department of Moscow State University in 1975.
 He worked as an investigative journalist at Komsomolskaya Pravda (1972–1980) and Literaturnaya Gazeta (1980–1996), and then as a deputy editor of the liberal newspaper Novaya Gazeta (from 1996).
 Beginning in the 1990s, he published many articles critical of the First and Second Chechen Wars, human rights abuses in the Russian army, state corruption, and other social issues.

 In the summer of 1988, Shchekochikhin published an interview with a lieutenant colonel of the militia Aleksander Gurov, in which the existence of organized crime in the Soviet Union was first publicly stated.
 That brought fame to both Gurov (who became the head of the 6th Agency of the MVD of the USSR which struggled against organized crime) and Shchekochikhin.

 Yuri Shchekochikhin began his political career in 1990, when he was elected as a representative to the Congress of People's Deputies.
 He was elected to the Russian State Duma from the liberal Yabloko party in 1995.
 He was a member of a Duma committee on the problems of corruption, and was a UN expert on the problems of organized crime.
 He was a vocal opponent of the First and Second Chechen Wars.

-Since early 1995, he was an author and host of an investigative journalism program called "Special Team" on ORT, Russian television's first channel (then owned by Boris Berezovsky).
+Since early 1995, he has been an author and host of an investigative journalism program called "Special Team" on ORT, Russian television's first channel (then owned by Boris Berezovsky).
 In October 1995, the heads of the channel closed the program.
 According to Shchekochikhin, the reason was an episode called "For Motherland!
 For Mafia!", which was devoted to the Chechen War and was unleashed, in his opinion, by the "leading banks of Russia".